 Phone: (530) 898-6244

-In April 2011, Lewis was awarded the Edwin Lieuwen Award for Outstanding Teaching of Latin American Studies by the Rocky Mountain Council on Latin American Studies.
+In April 2011, I was awarded the Edwin Lieuwen Award for Outstanding Teaching of Latin American Studies by the Rocky Mountain Council on Latin American Studies.

-With Mary Kay Vaughan, he co-edited The Eagle and the Virgin: Nation and Cultural Revolution in Mexico, 1920-1940.
+With Mary Kay Vaughan, The Eagle and the Virgin: Nation and Cultural Revolution in Mexico, 1920-1940.
 Durham: Duke University Press, 2006.

 The Ambivalent Revolution: Forging State and Nation in Chiapas, Mexico, 1910-1945.
 Albuquerque: University of New Mexico Press, 2005.